jqypang915/spamorham/README.md

 ## Model Building

 * Split the data into train and tests sets with a test size of 33%.
+* Tokenized sms messages to be used for model training
 * Transformed training data with count vectorizer and Term frequency-inverse document frequency (TFIDF)

 ### Imbalance Correction